Quantum Kernels and Support Vector Machines

 Use the train and test quantum kernel matrices in a classical support vector machine classification algorithm.

-of the ExecutionSession object, as defined in the classical post-process functions above.
-We consider the accuracy of the classification and the predicted labels for the predict data.
+Execute QSVM using the batch_sample of the ExecutionSession object, as defined in the classical postprocess functions above.
+Consider the accuracy of the classification and the predicted labels for the predict data:

 from classiq.execution import ExecutionSession